gabrbfreire/react-spring-quick-start/README.md

 - Create new Spring project on Spring Initializr and extract it on backend folder

-- Create new React project on front end folder
+- Create new React project on frontend folder

 ```
 create-react-app app-name